tamhdang/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 1. Open Cytoscape 3.4 (or more recent version).
 2. Install the Cytoscape App ChemViz2 and download it [here](http://apps.cytoscape.org/apps/chemviz2).
 3. Import the molecular networking files downloaded from GNPS into Cytoscape.
+ - Import the network topology.
+Go to *File/Import/Network/File* and select the *.pairsinfo* file  in *networkedges_selfloop* folder.
+See documentation for more details here.

 For more information, see the documentation to perform visualization of the molecular networking on the data of the Coffee Project [here](../featurebasedmolecularnetworking-cytoscape.md).